 Research and compare different long-term care annuity providers to identify the best annuity with long-term care rider options for your needs.
 Look for reputable companies with strong financial ratings, competitive pricing, and flexible policy options.

 Withdrawals from a nonqualified deferred annuity (after-taxed money) are considered to come first out of earnings, then out of the contract’s initial investment premium.
 This tax method is called Last In, First Out, or LIFO.
 The earnings portion of the withdrawal is considered taxable income to the annuitant.

-However, IRC Section 1035 allows you to exchange one annuity for another without immediate tax consequences, as long as specific requirements are met.
-As of January 1, 2010, the Pension Protection Act (PPA) allows both life insurance and annuities to be exchanged, tax-free, for qualified long-term care insurance policy such as a long-term care annuity.
+However, IRC Section 1035 allows you to exchange one annuity for another without immediate tax consequences as long as specific requirements are met.
+As of January 1, 2010, the Pension Protection Act (PPA) allows both life insurance and annuities to be exchanged, tax-free, for qualified long-term care insurance policies such as a long-term care annuity.

-For the transfer of an annuity to a long-term care insurance policy to be classified as a tax-free exchange, certain criteria must be met:
+For the transfer of an annuity to a long-term care insurance policy to be classified as a tax-free exchange, specific criteria must be met:

 - First, the annuity must be nonqualified.

 - The exchange must happen directly between insurance companies.
 You will not get a tax break if you withdraw money from your annuity and then use it to pay for your long-term care insurance.
 The annuity application will include a 1035 Exchange Form.